|

 times as much time in the makeup chair as he did on the set

+as the gang leader Scales.
 Executive producers Gail Berman and Lloyd Braun are known

 for reality-bending crowd-pleasers such as "Desperate